Do I need to be nominated by my institution to submit an application?

 Are awardees permitted to have other simultaneous funding, for example, from the National Institutes of Health or another foundation?

 Award recipients may obtain funds from other sources for research in the same or similar areas as that conducted under these grants, so long as there is no conflict with meeting the terms of BWF’s award.
-Award recipients may not hold concurrent BWF awards or NIH K99/R00 awards.
+Award recipients may not hold concurrent BWF awards or NIH K99/R00 or Early Independence awards.

 I am based at a North American non-profit institution, but my primary postdoctoral mentor or faculty sponsor doesn't hold a faculty appointment at an accredited, degree-granting North American institution.
 Can I apply to this program?